Contributing Gear Writer

 Pros: 0.5mm neoprene liner does, in fact, “stop chafing and chilly balls.”

 Driftline is a company we’ve known about for a while at The Inertia, and we think they’re onto something here.
 The Drifties board shorts come with an attached liner made from 0.5mm neoprene that fits snugly like a pair of sports shorts or compression shorts.
-And they work for keeping things in place, which leads to less chafing potential and gives you an extra bit of warmth in a place that does tend to get colder faster than the rest of the body.
+And they work for keeping things in place, which leads to less chafing potential and gives you an extra bit of warmth in a place that tends to get colder faster than the rest of the body.

 That said, they are board shorts with a 0.5mm neoprene liner, so they are a bit bulkier than any other pair of board shorts on this list and take a bit longer to dry, so they won’t be for everyone.
 But if you aren’t a fan of traditional board shorts for the reasons above, these are certainly the answer.